spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 With Go 1.24, the Go runtime [has added support for FIPS mode](https://tip.golang.org/doc/security/fips140){: rel="nofollow"}.
 This allows you to run your Spacelift workerpool-controller in a [FIPS 140-3](https://en.wikipedia.org/wiki/FIPS_140-3){: rel="nofollow"}-compliant manner.

 !!! note
-    Note that the above Go documentation mentions that FIPS mode is best effort based and doesn't guarantee compliance with all requirements.
+    Note that the Go documentation mentions that FIPS mode is _best effort-based_ and doesn't guarantee compliance with all requirements.

 If you'd like to have the workerpool-controller run in FIPS mode, turn the `controllerManager.enforceFips140` flag to `true` in the Helm chart values.
 We introduced this in the [v0.42.0 release](https://github.com/spacelift-io/spacelift-helm-charts/releases/tag/v0.42.0){: rel="nofollow"} of the Helm chart.